 Strategies for making friends in tougher locations

 Every place where it's hard to make friends has its own idiosyncrasies and challenges, but here are some general suggestions that should help in any of them.
-None of them are quick and easy answers, but will still hopefully make putting together your social life a little less painful.
+None of them are quick and easy answers, but will still hopefully make putting together a social life a little less painful.

 Accept it's probably going to be harder, and take longer, to make friends

 Yeah, that means on top of other things that may slow the process down, like being out of school.
 Also realize it's not a reflection on you if your social life doesn't fall into place after a month.
-Even if you do everything right, it may still take you longer than you'd like to find some good friends.
+Even if you do everything right it may still take you longer than you'd like to find some good friends.
 Be patient when people don't open up and want to be buddies as fast as you're used to.